-14.16 Investigations of Allegations of Abuse and/or Neglect in Foster/Adoptive Family Homes home during the investigation of abuse/neglect complaints, if the allegation is of a nature that warrants the removal.
+14.16 Investigations of Allegations of Abuse and/or Neglect in Foster/Adoptive Family Homes

+The Department has the authority to remove children from a foster/adoptive home during the investigation of abuse/neglect complaints, if the allegation is of a nature that warrants the removal.
 The Department may remove a child in these circumstances even though the child may have been in the home more than eighteen (18) months.